dmaciel123/Secchi_Disk_Landsat/README.md

 This respository contain all the necessary code to reproduce the findings obtained in the paper: "Global Long-term Water Transparency Products from the Landsat Archive".

-The code contain Python and R scripts to apply Mixture Density Networks, Random Forest, Support Vector Regression, and XGBoost to simulated and satellite-retrieval Remote Sensing Reflectance (Rrs) data based on Landsat-family sensors.
+The code contain Python and R scripts to apply Mixture Density Networks, Random Forest, Support Vector Regression, and XGBoost to simulated and satellite-retrieved Remote Sensing Reflectance (Rrs) data based on Landsat-family sensors.

 Python scripts applies the Mixture Density Network (MDN) algorithm to Landsat atmospherically corrected or in situ measured Remote Sensing Reflectance to predict Secchi Disk Depth (Zsd).